Provider support

 planned Planned (not yet shipped)

-iCloud, Yahoo, Zoho, Yandex, and Generic IMAP all run through the same Deno IMAP/SMTP transport and share identical capabilities.
-The columns are shown separately for clarity but their feature set is identical.
+Fastmail, iCloud, Yahoo, Zoho, Yandex, and Generic IMAP all connect over the same IMAP/SMTP transport (Fastmail and iCloud use an app-specific password) and share an identical feature set, including IMAP search syntax.
+The columns are shown separately for clarity.

 Core